Webhose/webhoseio-PHP/README.md

 License
 ------------------
-The code of this repository is published under the GPLv2+ license
+The code of this repository is published under the MIT license